 - The technology of genetic sequencing is evolving and may help map out a treatment plan for advanced disease.
 Though the value of getting your tumor genetically sequenced depends on the context, timing, and type of test you use, many experts recommend sequencing a chordoma if it comes back (recurs).
 The purpose of sequencing the tumor is to identify therapies or clinical trials worth pursuing for advanced or metastatic disease when surgery and radiation may no longer be options.

 - Systemic therapies are one option for treating locally advanced or metastatic chordoma.
 Currently, there are no federally approved systemic therapies for chordoma.
 However, doctors in some countries can still prescribe treatments to chordoma patients that are approved for other cancers.
 For patients whose tumors have come back or spread to other parts of the body, systemic therapies may be an option if surgery or radiation is not possible.
 Patients with advanced or metastatic disease should consult with a medical oncologist who has experience treating chordoma to discuss their options.
-More information is available on our Systemic Therapy page and in the Clinical Trials Catalogue.
+More information is available on our drug therapy page and on the drug therapy options page.

 - Radiotherapy aims to stunt the growth of tumors as durably and for as long as possible.
 This typically means treating with as high a dose as possible.
 Work with a radiation oncologist with chordoma expertise to find out which type of radiation will be best for your individual situation.
 Talk with your radiation oncologist to discuss your questions and priorities before deciding.
 More personalized radiation decisions may now be possible for some patients through genetic tumor testing.